p2r3/savelock/README.md

 # savelock
-Prevents loading save files of uninstalled mods.
+Prevents instances of user error, such as loading save files of uninstalled mods or submitting accidentally cheated Challenge Mode records.

 Usage:
 1. Place the script file in `scripts/vscripts/`.